© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bryn Cwmyrhiwdre Round Barrow is a scheduled monument protected by Cadw under reference MG280.
 View the official record →

-Bryn Cwmyrhiwdre Round Barrow is a prehistoric burial mound located in Wales, designated as a Scheduled Ancient Monument under the reference Cadw SAM MG280.
+Bryn Cwmyrhiwdre Round Barrow is a Bronze Age burial monument located in Wales and designated as a Scheduled Ancient Monument under the reference MG280.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG280.

 Bryn Cwmyrhiwdre Round Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bryn Cwmyrhiwdre Round Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG280.